PythonHacker24/PythonHacker24/README.md

 Alpha Test Link: https://minimalistbook.com

-Minimalist Book is a platform for my writings on development, security and my thinkings about various topics.
-It's a place with no censorship or authority, free to use without trackers and ads.
-It's minimal and free of distractions for best experience of learning.
+Minimalist Book is a platform for my writing on development and security and my thinking on various topics.
+It's a place with no censorship or authority, free to use without trackers and ads, and minimal and free of distractions for the best learning experience.

 # 📊 GitHub Stats: 📈
 ![](https://github-readme-streak-stats.herokuapp.com/?user=PythonHacker24&theme=tokyonight)<br/>